wadcom/mini-mailgun/README.md

 Each envelope (along with the message formed from the incoming request) will be delivered to its own SMTP server.
 Delivery attempts are tracked per envelope.

+In the current version frontend uses plain text file `/conf/clients` as its authentication database.
+The file lists known client identifiers.

 ## Sender

 Here's a rough sketch of the `sender` process design:

 ![sender process](images/sender.jpg)

+## Cleaner

+Cleaner is a separate container which implements retention policy for client submissions statuses.

 ## Choices